ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 Join us at the

-Second Annual Hero's Journey EntrepreneurshipTM Festival!
+Second Annual Hero's Odyssey EntrepreneurshipTM Festival!

 The HJE Festival seeks to give students, artists, and entrepreneurs the tools to make their passions their professions--to protect and profit from their creations--to take full ownership in their careers.

-Dr. E's "Hero's Journey EntrepreneurshipTM" Podcast
+Dr. E's "Hero's Odyssey EntrepreneurshipTM" Podcast

 @ IT Conversations